Frees1990/Visa-Chronicles/README.md

 ## **Libraries and Programs used**
 - Bootstrap 5.0
-- Github: Store Repository
+- Github: Store Repositor
-- Gitpod: To create the html and css file
+- Gitpod/Codeanywhwere: To create the html and css file
 - Google Fonts: Font family "Playfair", sans-serif;
 - ev Tools: For styling and lighthouse
 - Font Awesome: Dropdown menu icon